GoranAviani/Space-invaders/README.md

 The year was 1978.
 Black-and-white game created by Tomohiro Nishikado came out.
 The game that would set the standard for shooters for years to come.
 That game was Space Invaders.

-Nishikado drew inspiration from games such as Breakout and Gun Fight and science fiction stories such as The War of the Worlds, Space Battleship Yamato, and Star Wars.
+Nishikado drew inspiration from games such as
+* Breakout
+* Gun Fight
+	and science fiction stories
+* The War of the Worlds
+* Space Battleship Yamato
+* Star Wars.

 Space Invaders was one of the forerunners of modern video games, and helped expand the video game industry from a novelty to a global industry.
 Technology journalist Jason Whittaker places the beginning of the golden age in 1978, with the release of Space Invaders.